Majorca Weather October Averages, Spain

 The largest and most popular club in Cala Millor, Palace Q is the place to see and be seen.
 This nightclub is spread over several levels and sports a smart-casual dress code.
 There is a great mixture of Spanish and international dance tunes played between 10 pm and 6am when the dance floors are buzzing with a lively atmosphere.

 Soho Urban Vintage Bar

 Soho Urban Vintage Bar in Palma has a friendly, relaxed atmosphere with 70s-style décor making it a hit for those who want something a bit more chilled out than Majorca's usual clubs.
 There are even retro video games to play such as Atari!
 The music here is more of a cheesy 70s-80s scene than the latest techno beats and it closes early in comparison, at 2 am.

 Things to do in Majorca in October

 Nature lovers won't want to miss the chance to visit the S'Albufera Wetlands.
-Here you can see hundreds of birds which flock from all over Majorca, making it a top site for birdwatchers.
+Here you can see hundreds of birds that flock from all over Majorca, making it a top site for birdwatchers.
 As well as the wildlife, this park also features a huge number of plants and flowers that you won't find anywhere else in the Balearic Islands.
 There are many walking and cycle trails to follow which will take you past the most interesting parts of the wetlands.

 Coves de Campanet

 The Coves de Campanet in Alcudia is another popular attraction to visit.
-You can take a 40-minute tour around the site which covers approximately 3,200m2 to see the various pathways, chambers and pools.
-The caves are renowned for the fossilised remains and the richness of calcareous deposits which take the form of stalactites and stalagmites, so don't forget to take your camera with you you'll be surrounded by photo opportunities at every turn.
+You can take a 40-minute tour around the site which covers approximately 3,200m2 to see the various pathways, chambers, and pools.
+The caves are renowned for the fossilized remains and the richness of calcareous deposits which take the form of stalactites and stalagmites, so don't forget to take your camera with you you'll be surrounded by photo opportunities at every turn.